christinecastillo/Spatial_Ecology_R_2025/Code/R_Proyect.md

 Map.addLayer(collection,{bands:['B4','B3','B2'], min: 0, max: 3000})
 ```

-We selected the bands B4 (red), B3 (green), B2 (blue), and B8 (near-infrared).
+The bands B4 (red), B3 (green), B2 (blue), and B8 (near-infrared) were selected.

 - B2, B3, B4 allow visualization of the landscape in true color.
-- B8 (NIR) is highly sensitive to vegetation and is used to calculate indices like NDVI, which highlight plant health and biomass.
+- B8 (NIR) is highly sensitive to vegetation and is used to calculate indices.

-Finally, the image was exported to Google Drive for further analysis in R:
+Exported to Google Drive for further analysis in R:

 ```
 Export.image.toDrive({